klmr/klmr.github.io/_source/about/index.md

 I’m the developer of ‹[modules][]›, am alternative [R][] code modularisation system.
-It replaces conventional R packages and fixes [some of its flaw][modules-rationale].
+It replaces conventional R packages and fixes [some of its flaws][modules-rationale].
 The mechanism is borrowed from Python packages and JavaScript modules.

 I developed the first version of the [LaTeX][] package ‹[minted][]›, which provides code pretty-printing by wrapping [Pygments][].

 I strive to make development with [C++][] less painful by showcasing the use of clean, high-level code over low-level constructs.
-C++11 has made this immensely easier.
+[C++11][] has made this immensely easier.
 </section>

 <section>